sogeuni/contents/_abs/scriptanalysis.md

   echo $LINE
 done < `tail -f /var/log/messages`|

 He wished to write a script tracking changes to the system log file, /var/log/messages.
 Unfortunately, the above code block hangs and does nothing useful.
 Why?
 Fix this so it does work.
-(Hint: rather than [[redircb#^REDIRREF|redirecting the stdin of the loop]], try a [[special-characters#^PIPEREF|pipe]].)
+(Hint: rather than [[redirecting-code-blocks#^REDIRREF|redirecting the stdin of the loop]], try a [[special-characters#^PIPEREF|pipe]].)

 ---